davekinkead/thesis/paper.coffee.md

 ## Performance is Relative

+!!
+Be clear here in what I mean about `relative performance`.
+I'm not saying performance _is_ relative, I'm saying that the performance of other schools matters.

 The previous simulation showed how significant performances differences can arise even when schools are causally identical.
 The next simulations demonstrate how a school with negative educational impact can appear to positively impact student ability.